IvanTrendafilov/Confucius/README.md

 __Q: I want to inject a `Configurable` instance via a dependency injection framework.
 How do I do this correctly?__
 A: DI containers should control the scope of the `Configurable` singleton.
 Therefore, please wire the `InjectableConfiguration` object instead of `Configuration` with your DI framework of choice.

-__Q: I am getting a `Unsupported major.minor version 51.0` exception.
-Why__?
-A: Confucius is written in Java 7, so it requires at least JVM 7.
-Support for legacy versions is currently not planned (unless you want to write and support them!), keeping in mind that earlier Java versions are marked as EOL by Oracle.

 __Q: Please summarise how context-based Properties files work?__
 A: At a minimum, you must specify a `Default` context section.
 Its contents are always processed and are processed first.
 Each context section contains a list of key-value pairs.
 Additional contexts may be defined - if so, you should specify which context should be processed via the `conf.context` property.
 Please note - the values of keys which already exist in `Default` will be overriden.
 Furthermore, it is possible to define variable substitutions, including substitutions which span the `Default` and the user-specified context.